Analysis & Consulting

 Performance

-Public audit frameworks show the strongest value when teams have activity but weak decision structure, because the process exposes waste and clarifies next actions.[2]
+Audit frameworks deliver the strongest value when teams have activity but weak decision structure, because the process exposes waste and clarifies next actions.[2]

 Best use